iamakbarsha1/lovedicons/README.md

-These iicons are loved by developers!
+These icons are loved by developers!

 With love,
 AKbar Sha ❤